 8) Dose response of DHP for FdL (see also below)

 If you have unsat peptide dose response available as well, please provide those but they are lower priority at this time.

+Provide dose responses on both linear and log scales

+Note: may need to add unsat peptide substrate dose response to show that we have rigorously evaluated whether they are activators.
+Start w above

 Question: Is unsat pep exp for both FdL and MnSOD or just for FdL or just MnSOD?